Hosein-Abdollahi/nsga2-deep-feature-selection/README.md

 | 166 | 0.7565 | 0.7467 | +0.0333 |
 | 192 | 0.7612 | 0.7600 | +0.0467 |

-Baseline with all 512 features: 0.7133.
+Baseline with all 512 features, fit on the merged 850-image set: 0.7133.

 ![Combined](results/combined.png)

 Two things not to read into this.
-The test set has 150 images, so its standard error is around 3.7 points; the four-point swings between neighbouring solutions are noise, and the ranking within the front should not be trusted even though the level should.
+The test set has 150 images, so its standard error is around 3.7 points at this baseline; the four-point swings between neighbouring solutions are noise, and the ranking within the front should not be trusted even though the level should.
 And the smoothed inner-CV curve is flat across generations 30 to 38, so the stopping point is "somewhere in the middle thirties", not exactly 32.